passcod/docker-rproxy/README.md

 install LXC and run the Docker daemon with the `-e lxc` option (or build Docker from master).

+Additionally, it exposes `1/tcp` by default and makes the HAProxy statistics HTTP service available from there at all times, so you'll want to firewall this.

 [docker image]: https://registry.hub.docker.com/u/passcod/rproxy
 [docker/docker#6887]: https://github.com/docker/docker/issues/6887